 50. During their operation, nuclear power plants undergo continuous technical changes or modifications in the operating conditions, inter alia, to comply with findings of regular routine inspections or periodic safety reviews.
 Such changes or modifications are typically not major when considered in isolation.
 However, where a number of them occur, either in parallel or over a period of time, they may be regarded, for the purposes of a determination on a case-by-case basis, as one major change that has been split up into multiple minor changes.
 Their impact on the environment must then be assessed as a whole.

-51. [A lifetime extension linked with multiple minor changes may amount to a major change if there is a tangible link between the multiple minor changes and the lifetime extension, demonstrating that the minor changes are part of one complex activity undertaken with a demonstrable intent to extend the lifetime of the nuclear power plant.
-Technical documents, management plans, investment plans, administrative acts or laws, as well as explanatory memorandums related to administrative acts or laws can be helpful in establishing whether this is the case.]
+51. A lifetime extension linked with multiple minor changes may amount to a major change if there is a tangible link between the multiple minor changes and the lifetime extension, demonstrating that the minor changes are part of one complex activity undertaken with a demonstrable intent to extend the lifetime of the nuclear power plant.

 IV.
 Guidance on how to determine if a lifetime extension is likely to cause significant adverse transboundary impact